 - a.
 Would the project result in an increased need for public services (for example: fire protection, police protection, public transit, health care, schools, other)?
 If so, generally describe.
-No. - b.
+Yes, Standard increase in public transit, health care, police protection, and fire protection is expected.
+Increases would be consistent with the addition of Medical services and retail businesses on site. - b.
 Proposed measures to reduce or control direct impacts on public services, if any.
-None are proposed.
+None proposed.